MysteriousJ/Joystick-Input-Examples/README.md

 ### [GameInput](https://learn.microsoft.com/en-us/gaming/gdk/_content/gc/input/overviews/input-overview)
 Similar to Windows.Gaming.Input, GDK GameInput aims to combine HID and XInput into one easier-to-use interface, with categoris such as Gamepad, Racing Wheel, and Arcade Stick for devices Microsoft recognizes, and "Controller" being the catch-all.
 At time of writing, [it does not work with XBox 360 controllers](https://github.com/microsoft/GDK/issues/39), and the controller's name to display to users is null for every device I own.

 You will need the [NuGet package containing GameInput.h and GameInput.lib](https://www.nuget.org/packages/Microsoft.GameInput) in order to use this API.
 The Visual Studio Solution file in this repo, `vs/Joystick Input Examples.sln`, is set up to download the NuGet package automatically.
-For other build systems, you can download the package directly and open it as a zip archive to extract the header and library files.
+For other  systems, you can download the package directly and open it as a zip archive to extract the header and library files.

 Other APIs have you enumerate devices, then check inputs for each of them.
 GameInput is architected around an "input stream" where you iterate over inputs, then query the device from the input to figure out what to do with it.
 In practice, however, this doesn't seem to actually work. `GetCurrentInput()` supplies readings for only one device that matches the filters, and `GetNextReading()` expects the device to be specified.
 The [gameinput.cpp](src/gameinput.cpp) example therefore enumerates devices and specifies them to `GetCurrentInput()`.
 By using an `IGameInputDispatcher`, the callback to respond to device connection updates can be ran on the main thread.